 December, 1895 – The Houser Bros. packing house – Covina's first large-scale citrus processing operation – is erected alongside the new Southern Pacific rail line.

 1896 – The Covina City School District is formed.

-1896-c.1946 – With its own citrus industry, rail transportation links, schools and financial institutions now established, Covina's future is assured, and its first boom begins.
+1896-post WWII – With its own citrus industry, rail transportation links, schools and financial institutions now established, Covina's future is assured, and its first boom begins.
 The "Era of Citrus" will span the next half-century.

 Spring, 1897 – The Covina Reading Room and Library Association is formed.
 The first donation comprises 50 books.

 April, 1898 – Local investors headed by C. H. Ruddock buy the Covina branch of the Azusa Valley Bank and re-name it the Covina Valley Bank.
 In 1901, it becomes the First National Bank of Covina.

 October 11, 1898 – Seventeen ladies gather in the home of Mrs. J. J. Morgan and organize the Monday Afternoon Club, which subsequently incorporates as the Covina Woman's Club.

 1899, 1901 – The headquarters of the First National Bank of Covina is constructed in stages at the northwest corner of Citrus Avenue and College Street.